FAQ

 Is Smith and Sniff scripted or planned?

 No, not at all.
 Jonny and Richard sometimes make notes of things they want to talk about, or Jonny messages Richard and says 'when we record the next podcast remember to ask me about a very thin Hillman Imp enthusiast' or something.
 But that's it.
 From there on in, it's ad libbed.
-Except the random trivia at the end, and now Jonny's fake YouTube channels, which Richard notes down in advance so he doesn't have to think of something on the spot.
+Except the random trivia at the end and Jonny's fake YouTube channels or Sade projects which Richard notes down in advance so he doesn't have to think of something on the spot.

 Lots of other podcasts release video versions of their shows.
 Why doesn't Smith and Sniff?